 - 30) Much of the Parish comprises open agricultural fields.
-Hedges, field margins, bushes, groups of trees, orchards, and scrubby undeveloped land contribute to biodiversity.
+Hedges (some dating to the Middle Ages), field margins, bushes, groups of trees, orchards, and scrubby undeveloped land contribute to biodiversity.
 The Parish was known for its orchards, but these are now much reduced.
 Streams pass through the parish, of which the main stream is the Ham which feeds a watercress farm.
-There is not much established woodland in the parish but lines of mature trees, particularly oaks, perhaps forming part of a hedge or field boundary contribute both to the landscape and biodiversity. - 31) Cobnor, Chidmere Lake, Newells Lane Pond & Meadows (SNCI), Maybush Copse and the Dell are special areas for wildlife and biodiversity, but in addition to these areas there are a number of sites of local importance to biodiversity.
-Cobnor has rich biodiversity with both tidal, semi tidal habitat, pasture and mature oak woodland, hedgerows.
-Elsewhere in the Parish there are isolated trees, groups of trees, and hedges where mature trees have developed over time.
+There is not much established woodland in the parish but lines of mature trees, particularly oaks, perhaps forming part of a medieval or early modern hedge or field boundary contribute both to the landscape and biodiversity. - 31) Cobnor, Chidmere Lake, Newells Lane Pond & Meadows (SNCI), Maybush Copse and the Dell are special areas for wildlife and biodiversity, but in addition to these areas there are a number of sites of local importance to biodiversity.
+Cobnor has rich biodiversity with both tidal, semi tidal habitat, pasture and mature oak woodland & hedgerows.
+Elsewhere in the Parish there are isolated trees, groups of trees and hedges where mature trees have developed over time.